There is currently one Windows infrastructure service:

 To configure Workspace Environment Management with a load balancing service:

-You can also create the database using the Workspace Environment Management PowerShell SDK module.
+Tip You can also create the database using the Workspace Environment Management PowerShell SDK module.
 For SDK documentation see Citrix Developer Documentation.
+Note

 If you are using Windows authentication for your SQL Server, run the database creation utility under an identity that has sysadmin permissions.